YoimelDev/Fylo-data-storage-component/README.md

-# Fylo Data Storage component
+# Frontend Mentor - Fylo data storage component solution

 ## ✍🏻 Description

-This is a challenge from [Frontend-Mentor](https://www.frontendmentor.io/), where i put into practice my CSS skills, trying to make it as close as possible to the design provided.
+[Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n), where i put into practice my CSS skills, trying to make it as close as possible to the design provided.

 ## 🎨 Preview